 WASTED TAX DOLLARS

 Once again we are reminding residents of the continual problem we have with graffiti appearing throughout Copperfield.
-In the past four months alone, the District has spent over $11,352.00 for removing and maintaining areas where it appears.
+For the year of 2022, the District has spent over $13,128.93 for removing and maintaining areas where it appears.
 Due to excessive and constant removal, some areas now need to be redone with our anti graffiti coating.
 This coating does not prevent paint from adhering but aids in its removal.
 The cost of this coating creates another added drain on your tax dollars.

 If you see someone, hear of someone committing this crime, please contact the non-emergency number at the Sheriff’s office (713-221-6000).